Vica500/jamf-domains-block-list/README.md

 # jamf-domains-block-list
-Blocks all urls reletad to Jamf for it to function.
+Blocks all urls reletad to Jamf to break communication between the device and their servers.